Hidden East Anglia:

 Source: Federation of Essex Women’s Institutes: ‘The Essex Village Book’ (Countryside Books, 2001), p.123.

-Hunstanton, Norfolk: In addition to the holy wells known in the legend of St. Edmund, the Old Hunstanton area is said to have once been home to a chalybeate spirng.
+Hunstanton, Norfolk: In addition to the holy wells known in the legend of St. Edmund, the Old Hunstanton area is said to have once been home to a chalybeate spring.
+This was actually on Ringstead Downs, a mile or so west of the village of Ringstead.

 Ipswich, Suffolk: Holywells Park on the east bank of the river Orwell as it flows through the centre of Ipswich was once supposedly named after the many springs that emerged there, and were frequented by pilgrims.
 However, the name actually derives from 'hollow well', rather than any sacred wells.
 Despite this, a rumour exists that an hereditary 'guardian' existed at the wells until the late 19th century.
 Some apparently even believed it to have been a Druid.

-But across the river, close to the Stoke area of Ipswich, there certainly was a 'holy well', recorded as 'Haligwille' in a boundary charter of 970.
-This spring was on a hillside at the former Fir Tree Farm (approx. TM136427), and may have been close to where the renowned hoard of golden Iron Age torcs were discovered in 1968.
+But across the river, in the Stoke area of Ipswich, there certainly was a 'holy well', recorded as 'Haligwille' in a boundary charter of 970.
+This spring was on a hillside at the former Fir Tree Farm (approx. TM136427), and may have been close to where the renowned hoard of golden Iron Age torcs was discovered in 1968.

 Allan Jobson: 'Portrait of Suffolk' (Robert Hale, 1973), p.60.